Getting into the class is the first step

 How do I register if I am an non-degree seeking student and just wish to take a course?

 The School of Education offers classes that may be taken by anyone with a bachelor's degree.
 Some classes are restricted to matriculating students, or require the permission of the instructor.
 Many classes, however, are open to anyone wishing to enroll.
 If you take courses each semester, you may register online in the following semesters.
 The Course Schedule by semester is available online.

-Summer registration for those seeking to enroll in a course that are not in the College's registration system: Simply complete the Non-Degree Seeking application and we will register you.
+Summer registration for those seeking to enroll in a course that are not in the University's registration system: Simply complete the Non-Degree Seeking application and we will register you.
 All registration for graduate level education classes is done in the School of Education.

 How do I find out when/where classes are being held?